Historical Commission

 Local Historical Commissions

-Duties and Responsibilities of the Millis Historical Commission:
+Duties and Responsibilities of the Millis Historical Commission as appointed by the Millis Board of Selectmen:

 • Conduct research to survey, document, and assess community historic resources